 These are striking big-leafed plants if you have the water to sustain them.
 The large leaves arise directly from stout rhizomes; flowering stalks produce smaller leaves and prominent bracts that are massed in tall, branching, plumy clusters.
 They make a great show in late spring or early summer.
 Grows best in deep, organically enriched soil.
 For the edible plant, see Rhubarb.Rheum palmatum

-From China, Tibet.
-To 6–8 ft. tall, 6 ft. wide.
+From China and Tibet.
+Grows to 6–8 ft. tall and 6 ft. wide.
 Nearly round, 2–3-ft.-wide leaves are deeply cut into tooth-edged lobes.
 Red flower plumes to 2 ft. long.
-In variety –Atrosanguineum–, the entire plant is suffused with red.
-Leaves of R. p. tanguticum are less deeply cut than those of the species and often tinted purple; flowers may be white, pink, or red.
+In variety ‘Atrosanguineum’, the entire plant is suffused with red.
+Leaves of R. p. tanguticum are less deeply cut than those of the species and are often tinted purple; flowers may be white, pink, or red.

 Has larger, more deeply colored flowers than the species.
 Reblooms in late summer.